JohnKun136NVCP/JohnKunWebsite/README.md

 # My website

-if you need it, take it 👍🏻.
+if you want it, take it 👍🏻.

 # Languages
 - 🇲🇽 Español (México)